must-Zeus0036/Final-Project-Machine-Learning/README.md

 ## How It Works

-The backend (spam_classify.py) loads a trained Random Forest model and TF-IDF vectorizer.
+The backend (spam_classify.py) loads a trained Logistic Regression from Scratch.

 The frontend (streamlit_app.py) allows users to enter messages and get predictions in real-time.